 The trend has partly been fuelled by a move towards stable salaried jobs away from traditional ones in agriculture or micro business.
 There’s now a middle class population of around 300 million people across the continent, defined by the ADBG as those with a household income of over $3,900.

 This middle class lifestyle remains vulnerable to instability and there’s still vast inequality in income across the continent.
-Although the total middle class population of the entire continent is sizeable, the transportation infrastructure and lack of commercial property frustrates efforts for vendors to access these consumers.
+Although the total middle class population of the entire continent is sizable, the transportation infrastructure and lack of commercial property frustrates efforts for vendors to access these consumers.

 This puts local vendors in a stronger position, with less threat from foreign brands that have yet to figure out Africa’s market.
 Those few non-African brands that are entering Africa’s market tend to start with South Africa, which is a highly European market with European fashion tastes, or with North Africa where the middle classes make up a particularly high proportion of the population.
 Trend-led value-driven clothing retailer H&M has branches in Egypt, Morocco and South Africa.
-Fashion favorite Zara recently exited Nigeria but has stores in Egypt, Morocco and South Africa, all of which have a high proportion of middle class citizens.
+Fashion favorite Zara recently exited Nigeria but has stores in Egypt, Morocco, and South Africa, all of which have a high proportion of middle class citizens.

 Local brands are already localized